Clone trooper: Commander Appo

-Marshal Commander Appo, CC-1119, served in the 501st Legion under the command of Jedi General Anakin Skywalker.
+Commander Appo, CC-1119, served in the 501st Legion under the command of Jedi General Anakin Skywalker.
 He first appears in Episode III: Revenge of the Sith, in which he and other members of the 501st carry out Order 66 and follow Anakin, now Darth Vader, in attacking the Jedi Temple on Coruscant.
 He stops Senator Bail Organa from entering the Temple.
 Appo later appears in season four of The Clone Wars television series as a sergeant in the 501st serving under clone Captain Rex.
 His armor bears blue markings.
-In The Clone Wars television series, his helmet is adorned with a white arrow in reference to Appa of the Avatar: The Last Airbender television series, on which The Clone Wars supervising director Dave Filoni worked.
+In The Clone Wars television series, his helmet is adorned with a white arrow in reference to Appa of the Avatar: The Last Airbender television series, on which The Clone Wars supervising director Dave Filoni worked and who, like the clone commander, is voiced by Dee Bradley Baker.